Hi there, if you want to communicate more authentically & improve your relationship with yourself and others, check out my YouTube channel.

-If you choose to avoid conversation regularly, your brain learns that you don’t really need your conversation skills.
-So they get rusty over time.
+If you tend to avoid talking to people, your brain learns that you don’t really need to improve your conversation skills, so they get rusty over time.

 It’s simple.
 Do you recognise the following thoughts?